Last Updated on December 20, 2022

 Redefine A Classic?

 If Cunard is a synonym for “class,” the Queen Mary 2, the company’s flagship, is a classic.

-When F. Scott Fitzgerald had won fame and a degree of fortune with the publication of “The Great Gatsby” in 1925, he and his wife, Zelda, compiled a short list of things they would like to do with their newfound largess: a Picasso etching, a dress “as green as wet paint,” a second-hand luxury touring car, two first class tickets on the Aquitania, Cunard’s flagship at the time.
+When F. Scott Fitzgerald won fame and fortune with the publication of “The Great Gatsby” in 1925, he and his wife, Zelda, compiled a short list of things they would like to do with their newfound largess: a Picasso etching, a dress “as green as wet paint,” a second-hand luxury touring car, two first class tickets on the Aquitania, Cunard’s flagship at the time.

 “The North American and European tectonic plates are moving apart at the rate of 10 centimeters per year,” Captain Wells said at the conclusion of his midday PA announcement toward the end of our voyage.
 “So, each time we cross, we travel a bit further.”

 The experience just keeps getting better.
 Again next year on the Queen Mary 2, Candy?

 Valencia, CA 91355